Sharing a room with your baby: how it reduces SUDI risk

 Parents who share rooms with their babies and have their babies in cots next to their beds say it has the following advantages:

-- If your baby is in a cot next to your bed, it lets you be close and respond quickly when your baby wakes.
+- You can be close and respond quickly when your baby wakes.

 - You can check on your baby when you want to during the night.

 And parents also say that room-sharing in separate beds has these advantages over co-sleeping with baby: